List of Suzuka chapters: Suzuka Official Guide Book

 Special edition reference book for the Suzuka manga series covering volumes 1 through 8.

 Includes profiles for all characters, including secondary characters (such as the recurring door-to-door sales girl (she's never named), the street jewelry vendor "Bobby", etc.).

 The main characters are explored in detail: Their motivation, secret thoughts, dreams, etc. Each main character is interviewed using the 50 question technique: "What is your favorite school subject", "Your least favorite", "Two of your friends are fighting, what will you do", and so on.
 Although the first dozen or so questions are meaningless, the rest are quite revealing, and reading the different characters' answers to the same question set shows their personalities.

 The inconsistencies in the series are explored.
-Contradictions such as the how the apartment building is different from the outside versus the inside: Every drawing of the outside shows each apartment consists of two windows – a small window next to a large one on a veranda; yet, all internal drawings depict a single room with the large veranda window.
+Contradictions such as how the apartment building is different from the outside versus the inside: Every drawing of the outside shows each apartment consists of two windows – a small window next to a large one on a veranda; yet, all internal drawings depict a single room with the large veranda window.
 Where did the small window go?
 The inconsistencies are never explained.
 The author merely acknowledges them, hinting that it's an inside joke.

 There is a 19-page story called "Honoka" which explains how she decides to become the field and track team manager.